CARIBBEAN MEDICAL SCHOOL RANKINGS

 The 27 weeks of elective clerkships are strategically chosen on an individual basis to strengthen students’ skills and visibility within specialties or geographies of specific interests for their postgraduate education (residency).

 Yes!
 Ground-breaking medical innovation starts with research.
 At Trinity, we offer numerous research opportunities to students driven by their desire to solve a problem.
-Research at Trinity is not limited to a specific area and students are encouraged to partner with professors, peers and preceptors on publications, projects, and presentations in their interest areas of practice.
+Research at Trinity is not limited to a specific area and students are encouraged to partner with professors, peers and preceptors on publications, projects, and presentations in their areas of interest.

 Although the majority of students’ time is focused on their studies, St. Vincent provides a beautiful, tropical background with ecotourism opportunities, beautiful beaches, and wonderfully welcoming people.
 There are many opportunities to explore the island, participate in group activities, and relax between exams.